Henry N. Butler

-George Mason University Foundation Professor of Law and Executive Director of the Law & Economics Center
+Professor of Law and Executive Director, Law & Economics Center

-Henry N. Butler, a leading public policy analyst and specialist in law and economics, is a Foundation Professor of Law and Executive Director of the Law & Economics Center at George Mason.
-He has devoted much of his career to improving the country’s civil justice system through judicial education programs.
-Professor Butler most recently served as the first executive director of the Searle Center on Law, Regulation, and Economic Growth at Northwestern University School of Law.
-He has held prior appointments at The Brookings Institution, Chapman University, the University of Kansas, the University of Chicago, and Texas A&M University.
-From 1986 to 1993, he was a law professor at George Mason and during that period also served as an Associate Dean and Director of the Law and Economics Center.
+From 2007 to 2010, Professor Butler served as the first Executive Director of the Searle Center on Law, Regulation, and Economic Growth at Northwestern University School of Law.
+He has held prior appointments at the Brookings Institution, Chapman University, the University of Kansas, the University of Chicago, and Texas A&M University.
+From 1986 to 1993, he was a law professor at George Mason and, during that period, also served as an Associate Dean and Director of the Law & Economics Center.

-He received a M.A. and Ph.D. in economics from Virginia Polytechnic Institute and State University and a J.D. from the University of Miami School of Law.
-He received a bachelor’s degree in economics from the University of Richmond.
+He received an MA and PhD in economics from Virginia Polytechnic Institute and State University and a JD from the University of Miami School of Law.
+He received his bachelor’s degree in economics from the University of Richmond.